 Users as per User Account / Role should not associated with any Privacy Location.

-‘Assigned To’ field column should be present under listing screens.
+‘Assigned To’ field column should be present under listing screens as primary view

+"Assignment Comments" field columns should be present as primary view in Follow up/ Duplicate search screen and listing screen

 Auto-Assignment switch should be ‘ON’ in DB.